NeuwDk/magnetite/README.md

 end
 ```

-In `examples` folder there are a few examples that show how to use this in a few scenarios
+In `examples` folder there are a few examples that show how to use this library in a few scenarios

 ## Development